CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/vi-editor-main.png)

-15. In the Create Resource Group part, make sure to replace the Deployment_ID in the name of the resource group as **microhack-<inject key="DeploymentID" enableCopy="false"/>-rg**.
+15. In the Create Resource Group part, make sure to replace the Deployment_ID in the name of the resource group as **microhack-rg-<inject key="DeploymentID" enableCopy="false"/>**.

     ![](media/create-microhack-rg.png)